baconjs/bacon.js/README.md

 The result functions of join patterns are allowed to push values onto a [`Bus`](#bus) that may in turn be in one of its patterns.
-For instance, an implementation of the dining philosphers problem can be written as follows.  (http://en.wikipedia.org/wiki/Dining_philosophers_problem)
+For instance, an implementation of the dining philosophers problem can be written as follows.  (http://en.wikipedia.org/wiki/Dining_philosophers_problem)

 Example: